Taiwan fights to attend WHO meeting, but China says no

 The WHO says it has cooperated with Taiwan during the pandemic and that the island has received help needed.

-Reporting by Ben Blanchard; Additional reporting by David Kirton in Beijing; Editing by Andrew Cawthorne
+Reporting by Ben Blanchard; Additional reporting by David Kirton in Beijing and Emma Farge in Geneva; Editing by Andrew Cawthorne

 Our Standards: The Thomson Reuters Trust Principles.